-5.18 All meetings of the council and committees of the council are to be webcast on the council's website.

-Note: Councils must include supplementary provisions in their adopted codes of meeting practice that specify whether meetings are to be livestreamed or recordings of meetings uploaded on the council's website at a later time.
-The supplementary provisions must also specify whether the webcast is to comprise of an audio visual recording of the meeting or an audio recording of the meeting.

-- 5.19 Clause 5.18 does not apply to parts of a meeting that have been closed to the public under section 10A of the Act. - 5.20 At the start of each meeting the chairperson is to make a statement informing those in attendance that the meeting is being webcast and that those in attendance should refrain from making any defamatory statements. - 5.21 A recording of each meeting of the council and committee of the council is to be retained on the council's website for a minimum of four years.
+- 5.18 All meetings of the council and committees of the council are to be webcast on the council's website. - Note: Councils must include supplementary provisions in their adopted codes of meeting practice that specify whether meetings are to be livestreamed or recordings of meetings uploaded on the council's website at a later time.
+The supplementary provisions must also specify whether the webcast is to comprise of an audio visual recording of the meeting or an audio recording of the meeting. - 5.19 Clause 5.18 does not apply to parts of a meeting that have been closed to the public under section 10A of the Act. - 5.19A For the purposes of clause 5.18, a webcast will comprise an audio recording or an audio and visual recording of the meeting to be uploaded on Council's website on the next business day following the meeting. - 5.20 At the start of each meeting the chairperson is to make a statement informing those in attendance that the meeting is being webcast and that those in attendance should refrain from making any defamatory statements. - 5.21 A recording of each meeting of the council and committee of the council is to be retained on the council's website for a minimum of four years.
 Recordings of meetings may be disposed of in accordance with the State Records Act 1998.